fenago/rabbitmq-jupyterlab/Lab_9_learning.md

 application data or affect the stability of an entire system, we need to make sure that our RabbitMQ deployments are secured properly.

-The topics covered in this chapter are as follows:
+The topics covered in this lab are as follows:

 -   Types of threats